open-pioneer/trails-starter/docs/tutorials/HowToAddCustomStyles.md

 Chakra UI already comes with a very large set of properties to customize single components: [Documentation](https://chakra-ui.com/docs/styled-system/style-props).

 Chakra also provides extensive support theming ([Documentation](https://chakra-ui.com/docs/styled-system/theme)).
-The theme of the entire application does not support configuration at this time (please file a feature request!), but it can be customized by directly editing the chakra provider in `@open-pioneer/chakra-integration/Provider.tsx`.
+The theme of the entire application does not support configuration at this time (please submit a feature request!), but it can be customized by directly editing the chakra provider in `@open-pioneer/chakra-integration/Provider.tsx`.

 #### React classes

-React supports the `className` prop to set an elements css classes as a string ([Documentation](https://reactjs.org/docs/faq-styling.html)).
+React supports the `className` prop to set an element's css classes as a string ([Documentation](https://reactjs.org/docs/faq-styling.html)).

 The popular [`classnames`](https://www.npmjs.com/package/classnames) packages can be used to assemble the `className` prop from multiple, potentially dynamic inputs: